MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Methodology

-\paragraph{Definition (Reasoning Assets).} For notational convenience, we define the collection of training outputs for instance $i$ as:
+For notational convenience, we define the collection of training outputs for instance $i$ as:

-As a result, $\mathcal{R}_i$ is stored as the reasoning assets aligned with $\tau_i$, forming the retrieval corpus for the test phase.
+As a result, $\mathcal{R}_i$ is stored as reasoning assets aligned with $\tau_i$, forming the retrieval corpus for the test phase.
 Importantly, these reasoning assets are designed as semi-structured text, which makes them machine-parseable and directly usable by downstream agents in the test phase.
+For instance, edit directives often follow a pattern such as “add a constraint to ...”, which the refiner agent can reliably identify and execute.

-\subsection{Test Phase: Retrieval and Reformulation}
+\subsection{Test phase: retrieval and reformulation}

 In the test phase, optimization is performed via retrieval-augmented generation.
 Given a new prompt $p_{\text{test}}$, we adopt a sparse lexical retriever that ranks training prompts based on term-frequency and inverse document-frequency statistics.
 Each training prompt $p_j$ is represented in the sparse lexical space, and a relevance score is computed between $p_{\text{test}}$ and $p_j$ according to token overlap weighted by discriminative importance.
 The top-$k$ most relevant prompt-response pairs are then retrieved along with their corresponding reasoning assets: